edefalque/signalk-stripcharts/README.md

   > New in version 0.2.x: Charting past data from InfluxDB made easier (you may need to adapt your [options](#stripcharts-options-for-influxdb) )

+  Note: The latest `README.md` and `README.pdf` versions are available in `GitHub`, not necessarily in `npmjs.com`, as a new npm version is not created for minor improvements to the documentation.

 <div><sup><a  style="color:red;" href="#table-of-contents">Jump to TOC</a></sup></div>

 ## Introduction

 A stripchart displays the most recent live boat data from one or more Signal K paths as a graph along a time axis (x-axis).
 The graph flows from left (most recent) to right: this direction allows the most recent data to be observed near the left hand side y-axis and its scale.
 Legends under the x-axis identify by abbreviations what paths are charted.
-Here is a chart with a 10 minutes time window plotting the true wind speed (TWS) and apparent wind speed (AWS):
+Here is a (strip)chart with a 10 minutes time window plotting the true wind speed (TWS) and apparent wind speed (AWS):

 ![simple chart](./PNG/readme1.PNG)